‘Game Of Thrones’ Season 7 Spoilers: Did HBO Just Hint That A Fan Favorite Character Is Coming Back To Life?

 “As a fan, I’m not sure I would love that,” Nairn admitted.
 “But as an actor, I would absolutely love that, and it would be so much fun to play that.”

 That said, Nairn hopes the show doesn’t take that direction and bring Hodor back from the dead.
 After all, Hodor’s death marked a definitive end to the character’s storyline and wrapped things up nicely.
-Bringing him back might just muddle things up too much and take away from happened in Season 6.
+Bringing him back might just muddle things up too much and take away from what happened in Season 6.

 “But I kind of think it’s nice the way it’s left.
 There have been enough rebirth moments in Game of Thrones,” Nairn added.
 “I’m just going to say no, but I might be lying.
 I can’t give anything away.
 I have let things slip before by accident, and I’ve learnt the hard way.”